m4ttsch/omscs-notes-notes/information-security/the-security-mindset.md

 # The Security Mindset

 ## Why Cyber Security?
-Before considering why we care about cyber security, it’s important to understand why we would care about security in general.
+Before considering why we care about cyber security, it's important to understand why we would care about security in general.

 Essentially, we worry about security when we have something of value which is at risk of being harmed.